-The summer 2024 schedule is being built!
-Registration will open Feb.
-1. We look forward to another summer of academic adventures!
+Registration is now open!
+We look forward to another summer of academic adventures.

 Have fun, meet new friends and continue your quest for knowledge as you take part in this nationally recognized, award-winning academic adventure!
 We are committed to working to make Carolina Master Scholars the ultimate camp experience, and we hope that you make plans to join us summer 2024!